Stop the Search—We Found the Best Sectional Sofas

-Including our chief content officer’s life-changing pick.
+Including our chief creative officer’s life-changing pick.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 If, like Vadnal, you’re worrying about how a hulking sofa will look in your space, don’t.
-“Sectionals are often associated with an oversize, casual vibe, but they come in all shapes, sizes, and styles,” explains Britt Zunio, principal at New York design firm Studio DB.
+“Sectionals are often associated with an oversize, casual vibe, but they come in all shapes and styles,” explains Britt Zunio, principal at New York design firm Studio DB.
 “The possibilities are endless.”
 Her advice?
 Pay close attention to your desired comfort level and the available fabrics (performance and stain-resistant options are a must for families with kids and pets).
-To help you narrow down the options, we rounded up a few of the best sectional sofas that are either already in Domino editors’ homes or at the top of our wish list.
+To help you narrow down the options, we rounded up a few of the best sectional sofas that are either already in Domino editors’ homes or at the top of our wish lists.